 Now that we know that our test is configured correctly, we can run it at scale.
 To do that:

-As the test progresses we can see the amount of concurrent sessions ramping up linearly and see how response time metrics change over time.
+As the test progresses we can see the number of concurrent sessions ramping up linearly and see how response time metrics change over time.

 Loadmill keeps track of the request error rate and fails the test if it passes a certain threshold (%50 by default).
 We can see the response time for each request and are able to drill down and see the error statistics for each one.